 Barbara is a table with an oval or round top in walnut or oak and a central concrete base.
 The product draws free inspiration from the works of the English sculptress Jocelyn Barbara Hepworth (1903-1975), and from her incessant study of the relationship between humans, the natural environment and materials.
 The sculptural shape, generous dimensions and precious woods contribute to giving the table a luxurious and contemporary look with an undoubted personality.
 Barbara is available also with marble top.

-Ellington is one of the five families of the sectional sofa collection designed by Ludovica+Roberto Palomba.
+Coleman is one of the five families of the sectional sofa collection designed by Ludovica+Roberto Palomba.

-The Ripples bench by Toyo Ito, winner of the 2004 Golden Compass, has blossomed into a collection of different furniture complements.
+The Ripples bench by Toyo Ito, winner of the 2004 Compasso d’Oro, has blossomed into a collection of different furniture types.

 Sienna is an enveloping and comfortable armchair.
 The wooden support reminds one of the Swedish style of the seventies.